nuxeo-sandbox/nuxeo-labs-studio/trk-metrics/README.md

 This module supports a "story" that the duration of content with completion dates decreases over time, because Nuxeo makes things more efficient.
 It uses a exponential function, with some jiggle, to create this trend.

-Note that thile the data is contrived, the metics and analytics *are* data-driven.
+Note that while the data is contrived, the metrics and analytics *are* data-driven.
 In other words, if the application was filled with "real" data, the analtyics would still work, we just happen to be filling it with artificial data.

 # Installation